 The bad news is that you can not put down your instrument and pick it up just when you want it, you either maintain it always or you neglect it.
-Most singers who start the day off bad will have a bad singing experience throughout the entire day.
+Most singers who start the day off badly will have a bad singing experience throughout the entire day.
 The good news is that you do not need to do a lot of things to maintain your vocal instrument, something as simple as a morning shower with some singing can do magic.

 Although singing in the shower has all kinds of benefits to you as a singer, but if you manage to take cold showers you will notice even more benefits.
-The problem is that most people can not handle cold showers the first thing in the morning, but I do highly recommend that you gradually start making colder showers.
+The problem is that most people can not handle cold showers first thing in the morning, but I do highly recommend that you gradually start making colder showers.

 One of the most important benefits of singing in the shower is that it gets rid of your morning voice.
 Everybody has a morning voice and for some singers, it can get extremely bad, especially if they have an audition or a paid gig in the morning.
 You do not even have to sing in the shower, humming works just as well, so try it out and see what works for you.
 I won’t go much in-depth about morning voice as I have already written an in-depth article about it so check it out How to get rid of morning voice? ( Fast and Easy ).

 Whenever I have a stressful day, I always take a quick shower and it relaxes me a lot, especially if I sing in the shower.
-Both singing and showering have been scientifically proved that it raises the production of endorphins which is a hormone directly connected to happiness.
+Both singing and showering have been scientifically proven that raises the production of endorphins which is a hormone directly connected to happiness.
 However if you both shower and sing at the same time you will increase the production of endorphins even more, and it also reduces the level of cortisol which is a stress hormone, so a win-win situation.